The In Crowd (2000 film): Editing

 Initially, the film was rated R, but a sexual scene between Brittany and Henry Thompson was trimmed for the film to receive a PG-13 rating.
 In the original R-rated version, Brittany began to remove her dress where her breasts were revealed and then her dress was taken down to as low as her thighs.
 In the PG-13 version, the scene was not extended beyond the exposure of Brittany's breasts.
 A kiss between Brittany and Kelly was also trimmed for the film to receive the PG-13 rating.

 Release

-In the United States, Warner Home Video released the PG-13 version The In Crowd in VHS format on 28 November 2000.
-On 1 June 2004, it was released on DVD, in a snap case cover, like many other Morgan Creek DVD releases.
-In the UK, the film received a VHS release on 22 April 2002.
-Although it is rated 12 in the UK, which is usually the equivalent of a PG-13 in the United States, it is, in fact the R-rated version, containing the full sexual scene between Brittany and Henry and the kiss between Brittany and Kelly.
-The DVD was released in the UK on 18 September 2002.
+In the United States, Warner Home Video released the PG-13 version of The In Crowd in VHS format on November 28, 2000.
+On June 1, 2004, it was released on DVD in a snap case cover, like many other Morgan Creek DVD releases.
+In the United Kingdom, the film received a VHS release on April 22, 2002.
+Although it is rated 12 in the UK, which is usually the equivalent of a PG-13 in the United States, it is in fact the R-rated version, containing the full sexual scene between Brittany and Henry, and the kiss between Brittany and Kelly.
+The DVD was released in the UK on September 18, 2002.